svigerske/gamshighs/README.md

 To build:
 - Create a symlink "gams" pointing to a GAMS system directory.
-- Create a symlink "highs" pointing a a HiGHS installation directory.
+- Create a symlink "highs" pointing to a HiGHS installation directory.
 - Call make.

 We assume Linux, maybe MacOS X will work too.